clebert/cybernaut/README.md

 ## Introduction

 Cybernaut is built on top of selenium-webdriver and lets you control a browser with just a few lines of code.
-Your end-to-end test code will look simple, concise and easy to read and is automatically output line by line in a human-readable form (WYSIWYM).
+Your test code will look simple, concise and easy to read and is automatically output line by line in a human-readable form (WYSIWYM).
 It provides a [`Promise`][mdn-promise]-based API and allows the use of [`async`][mdn-async]/[`await`][mdn-await] to write your code without nesting and with the possibility of using control-flow primitives such as `if...else`.

-Additionally, there are pre-built Docker containers to run your end-to-end tests effortlessly in any environment such as Travis CI.
+Additionally, there are pre-built Docker containers to run your tests effortlessly in any environment such as Travis CI.

-### Writing reliable end-to-end tests will be easy
+### Writing reliable tests will be easy

 Let's say we want to write a test which checks the text of a headline element.